webtoolbox/craftcms-plugin/README.md

   and maintenance-free forum to Craft without slowing it down.
 No database, servers, or coding required.

 ### Plugin Features
-* Embedded Forum : The forum is seamlessly embedded into the layout of your Craft website.
+* Embedded Forum: The forum is seamlessly embedded into the layout of your Craft website.
-* Single Sign On : Users are automatically signed in to your forum when they sign in to your Craft website.
+* Single Sign On: Users are automatically signed in to your forum when they sign in to your Craft website.
-* Registration Integration : Forum accounts are automatically created for your existing or new Craft users.
+* Registration Integration: Forum accounts are automatically created for your existing or new Craft users.
 ![Screenshot](./docs/img/plugin-logo.png)

 ### Key Forum Benefits